 Johnson County Community College (JCCC) is one of the country’s largest, single-site community colleges.
 Founded in 1969, JCCC an undergraduate enrollment of 18,373, 1,000full-time faculty and staff, and 1,900 adjunct faculty and part-time staff.

 JCCC is nationally recognized for its academic programming and workforce development initiatives.
 The college offers more than 80 certificate programs and 400 continuing education courses.
 JCCC works directly with local companies, community members and economic development organizations to tailor training courses based on specific needs.
-While academia is JCCC’s main focus, the college also offers 15 intercollegiate sports, is home to the renowned Nerman Museum of Contemporary Art and offers a premier Performing Arts Series.
+While academia is JCCC’s main focus, the college also offers 7 varsity sports programs (men's and women's soccer, men's and women's basketball, baseball, softball, and women's volleyball), is home to the renowned Nerman Museum of Contemporary Art and offers a premier Performing Arts Series.
 In 2019, JCCC opened the Fine Arts and Design Studio (FADS) building, strengthening the resources it can provide to students.

 JCCC Education Centers:

 Opened in 1993, The University of Kansas Edwards Campus caters to working professionals and local area students who want to continue their education.
 With approximately 2,000 students and 250 faculty members, KU Edwards offers undergraduate and graduate programs, focusing on late afternoon and evening classes to cater to the working professional.

 In 2012, KU Edwards Campus opened its Business, Engineering, Science and Technology (BEST) building, an initiative of the Johnson County Education Research Triangle, where it offers programs focused on business, engineering, science and technology.

 KU Edwards is also home to the University of Kansas Confucius Institute, a prestigious international network of universities and institutions devoted to enhancing the understanding of Chinese language and culture in our region.